uhctf/uhctf2022/challenges/oracle_of_uhasselt/solution/readme.md

 # Solution
 This is a cryptography challenge.
-The oracle is a Telnet service.
+The oracle is a network service.
 It asks you for your "question", thinks about it, and responds appropriately.
 If we play around with possible inputs, we discover several different possible responses.

 ## Error responses
 When your input is "incorrect", the oracle will first respond with an error.
 It also always gives you a long hexadecimal string.

 The possible errors are:
-- `non-hexadecimal number found in fromhex() arg at position <idx>`: this implies that your input is expected to be in hexadecimal format.
+- `Data must be hex encoded.`: this implies that your input is expected to be in hexadecimal format.
-- `Data must be padded to 8 byte boundary in CBC mode`: CBC mode is a term used in encryption.
-CBC is a block cipher mode, a technique used to convert encryption functions which work on a fixed amount of data ("block" of bytes) into functions which work on multiples of this amount of data (multiple blocks).
-- `Padding is incorrect.`: blocks are usually 8 or 16 bytes long.
+- `Padding is incorrect.`: encryption functions only work on a fixed amount of bytes called a block.
+To support arbitrary length inputs, i.e. multiple blocks, a block chaining algorithm/mode of operation is used.
+Blocks are usually 8 or 16 bytes long.
 If the data to be encrypted does not align with these boundaries, padding must be added.
 PKCS-5 and PKCS-7 are simple yet popular padding schemes.
 This error indicates that the padding scheme was not followed correctly.

 ## Correct response
 When your input is "correct", the oracle responds with `The oracle understands your struggles...`.
 An example of "correct" input is the long hexadecimal string given to us by the oracle.